lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * The parameter "app_prof" of the EDHOC_Information object specified in {{I-D.ietf-ace-edhoc-oscore-profile}} (see {{sec-edhoc-information-object}}).

+  As defined in {{sec-app-profile-cbor}}, Profile IDs are also conveyed by the parameter "app_prof" in the EDHOC_Application_Profile object, in order to identify the EDHOC application profile described by a given instance of that object.

 As defined later in this document, Profile IDs can be used to identify EDHOC application profiles also:

-* Within certain EDHOC messages, sent during an EDHOC session by a peer that supports such EDHOC application profiles (see {{sec-app-profile-edhoc-messages}}).
+* Within certain EDHOC messages sent during an EDHOC session by a peer that supports such EDHOC application profiles (see {{sec-app-profile-edhoc-messages}}).

-* Within an EDHOC_Application_Profile object, i.e., the canonical, CBOR-encoded representation of such EDHOC application profiles (see {{sec-app-profile-cbor}}).
+* When using SVCB Resource Records (RR) {{RFC9460}}{{RFC9461}} to advertise the support for EDHOC and for EDHOC application profiles of a given server (see {{sec-svcb}}).

 ## In Web Linking # {#web-linking}